GGegenhuber/masters-thesis/README.md

 # Zero-Rating, One Big Mess: Analyzing Differential Pricing Practices of European Mobile Network Operators
 This repository contains the result artifacts that were collected during my master's thesis at TU Vienna.

+### Related Repositories
+* [mobile-atlas](https://github.com/sbaresearch/mobile-atlas): contains the source code (including test metrics) that was used to generate the results of the thesis
+* [pySIM](https://github.com/GGegenhuber/pysim): forked version of pySIM that is used within the [mobile-atlas](https://github.com/sbaresearch/mobile-atlas) repository

 ## Test Methodology
 ### Validate Zero-Rating (TestNetworkZero)
 <p align="left">